 UNC Football Bowl Q/As:

-For the upcoming 2024-25 college football season, UNC is currently projected to play in the Tony the Tiger Sun Bowl in El Paso, TX vs. a TBD team with the odds at +300 (25.0% chance).
+For the current 2025-26 college football season, UNC is currently projected to play in the Pop-Tarts Bowl in Orlando, FL vs. a Big 12 team with the odds at +425 (19.1% chance).

-Since it is the summer, UNC is not currently playing in a bowl game because the season has not yet begun.
-Their most recent bowl game was in the 2023 Duke’s Mayo Bowl loss against West Virginia.
+Due to it still being the preseason, UNC is not currently playing in a bowl game.
+Their most recent bowl game was in the 2024 Wasabi Fenway Bowl loss against Connecticut.

 Author